penninesoaringclub/newsletter/content/posts/2024-05/index.md

 As April passed by rapidly, fortunately there have been no serious accidents to report, however several incidents occurred.
 Are these avoidable?
 Perhaps, though human error is a part of life and the learning curve.
 Our focus on the strong spring conditions, mixed with the intense passion to paraglide and hang glide takes over our senses.

 It’s exciting to see several Pennine pilots flying new wings this season.
-Good decision making on favorable weather condition days, followed by reports of successful test flights gives confidence in manufacturing advances and production quality.
+Good decision making on favourable weather condition days, followed by reports of successful test flights gives confidence in manufacturing advances and production quality.
 Safety on the B class wings is extremely impressive with no compromise on performance.

 The local hills have been a busy place for low airtime and experienced pilots, all looking out for each other, coaching and sharing advice.
 This creates a safe friendly club environment we can be proud of.
 The flying season is now well underway, so staying vigilant is a priority especially with the strong spring conditions many of us have experienced.
 On thermic days, keeping an amount of separation from the hill gives you more time, options and a safety buffer should you get a collapse or unstable flight characteristics.
 Bullet thermals that form on the hillside rise very rapidly.